danillonunes/makemydonation-imo_wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates your funeral home site with the Make My Donation IMO free service and allow donations to over 1.4 million eligible US charities through our platform.
+Integrate your funeral home site with our Make My Donation - In Memory Of Platform and allow donations to over 1.4 million eligible US charities.

 == Description ==